Sanjaykumar030/NN-DL-implementation/README.md

 ## Overview

-This repository provides a **minimal yet comprehensive implementation of a fully-connected neural network in NumPy**, designed for educational purposes and experimentation.
-The implementation covers essential deep learning concepts, including custom activation functions, forward and backward propagation, gradient descent, and model evaluation.

-The code is structured to be accessible for learners and serves as a strong foundation for extending to more complex architectures and tasks.
+- This repository is created for self-learning purposes and is designed to be programmer-friendly, with clear and understandable comments for every function and code block.
+- All code logic and notations follow Andrew Ng's Deep Learning Specialization (Course 1).
+-  The implementation is from scratch using NumPy, without using high-level libraries like TensorFlow or PyTorch.
+-  Ideal for learners who want to understand the fundamentals of neural networks through hands-on coding.
 ---

 ## Features